site-assist/react-native-interview/README.md

 ## Description

 Design and implement a Calculator mobile application.
 Showcase as many different concepts that you think would be useful to be in a modern complex mobile application.
-Use any technologies/libraries you like.

 This assignment should take no longer than 2 or 3 hours to complete